Artigo

 How Does a Domain Work?

-When you type a domain name into your browser and press Enter, a series of processes happen in seconds:
+When you type a domain name into your browser and press Enter, a series of processes happen within seconds:

 Once the IP address is identified, the browser connects to the server that hosts the website, where the pages and information are stored.